 -

 Cupboard.
 Carved and polychrome wood, metal.
 20th century.
-Carved wooden cupboard with two doors with latticework at the top (inside there are two shelves creating three spaces) and two doors at the bottom (giving access to a space with a shelf), with a polychrome finish in green, yellow, etc. tones.
-Both the lines of the furniture and its finish are reminiscent of works from the old Spanish school.
+Carved wooden cupboard with two lattice doors at the top (inside are two shelves creating three spaces) and two doors at the bottom (giving access to a space with a shelf), with a polychrome finish in shades of green, yellow, etc. Both the lines of the piece and its finish are reminiscent of works from the old Spanish school.

 · Size: 106x42x206 cms.